jojotov/TDMakeAttributed/README.md

 }];
 ```

-which equals to creating a `NSAttributedString` object in normal way:
+which equals to creating a `NSAttributedString` in normal way:

 ```objective-c
 NSAttributedString *attributedString = [[NSAttributedString alloc] initWithString:@"Sample" attributes:@{